An AI Co-Data-Scientist for Prioritizing Candidate Biomarkers from Wearable Sensor Data: An AI Co-Data-Scientist for Candidate Biomarker Prioritization from Wearable Sensors

 \paragraph{Phases D, E, \& F: Mechanistic Reasoning and Automated Reporting} The concluding phases reconstruct the surviving empirical signals into a structured draft manuscript. \begin{itemize}[leftmargin=*, itemsep=2pt] \item \textbf{Novelty and Mechanism Extraction (Phase D):} The Researcher ensemble executes deep secondary literature sweeps focused exclusively on the surviving biomarker candidates.
-It formally assesses true originality against existing literature and formulates specific mechanistic hypotheses detailing how the digital signature reflects underlying anatomical or cellular pathobiology. \item \textbf{Drafting and Interactive Feedback (Phases E \& F):} Writer and Reviewer agents format the findings, encompassing statistical summaries, machine learning benchmarks, and causal rationales, into publication standard reports.
+It formally assesses literature novelty and formulates hypothesis-generating physiological rationales linking the digital signature to plausible pathways described in the literature. \item \textbf{Drafting and Interactive Feedback (Phases E \& F):} Writer and Reviewer agents format the findings, encompassing statistical summaries, machine learning benchmarks, and mechanistic rationales, into structured draft reports suitable for expert review.
 The system then enters the final collaborative stage, presenting the comprehensive draft to the human expert. \end{itemize}